igorbasko01/exercise-management/.tasks/tasks/TASK-4.md

 priority: Medium
 category: Feature
 owner: None
-board: In Progress
+board: Done
 ---

 ## Description
 Create a service to manage exercises.
-It should be able to list existing exercises and create new exercises, update and delete exercises.
+It should be able to list existing exercises and create new exercises.

 ## Notes